Course Catalog 2024-2025

 Accessibility of Campus Events

 All-campus parties must be held in locations that are accessible to persons with mobility impairments.
-Any questions should be directed to the disability services director at ext.
-2071.
+Any questions should be directed to the Office of Disability Services by calling 413-585-2071 or emailing ods@smith.edu

-For all organizations and for houses hosting private events, if the event location is not accessible and guests with mobility impairments will be attending, special arrangements should be made ahead of time to accommodate them or to reserve another location.
-If these arrangements have not been made, you will be unable to host the event.
-Any questions should be directed to the disability services director, at ext.
-2071.
+For all organizations and houses hosting private events, if the event location is not accessible and guests with mobility impairments will be attending, arrangements should be made ahead of time to accommodate them or to reserve another location.
+If these arrangements have not been made, the organization or house will be unable to host the event.
+Questions should be directed to the Office of Disability Services by calling 413-585-2071 or emailing ods@smith.edu

-• Scheduling a location, which is accessible to persons with mobility impairments, including wheel chair users, and advertising the event as being accessible.
+• Reserving a location, which is accessible to persons with mobility impairments, including wheelchair users, and advertising the event as accessible.
+Symbols which denote accessibility are available upon request from the Office of Student Engagement.

 • Making available large-print copies of programs or other printed materials that may be handed out at events.

-• Sending an e-mail to the director of the Disability Services Office if you are holding an event that accommodates persons with disabilities.
+• Sending an email to the Office of Disability Services regarding any event which accommodates persons with disabilities.

-• Asking invited guests and participants of conferences whether they will need special accommodations.
-This should be included in any invitations you sent out.
+• Asking all invited guests and participants whether they will need accommodations.

 1001.2 Using Social Media in Professional & Educational Endeavors